-Take a step back in time with us!
-From our video vault archive, we produced a new Community Traffic Safety Program (CTSP) video series.
-Our Flashback FAQs showcase some timeless Traffic Safety Team talk.
+We produced a new CTSP Flashback FAQ video series that we are excited to share with you.
+Our CTSP Flashback FAQ videos showcase some timeless Traffic Safety Team talk.
 After more than 20 years, these clips provide insight into the essence of the CTSP in Northeast Florida that still apply today.

-Watch these six Flashback FAQ videos and learn the answers to some common questions we receive.
+Watch these six CTSP Flashback FAQ videos and learn the answers to some common questions we receive.

 FAQ #1: What is the Community Traffic Safety Program?

 A: The premise of the program is local communities, solving local problems with state assistance.
 Our mission is to reduce traffic-related crashes, injuries and fatalities on our roadways.
 The CTSP is a volunteer organization sponsored by the Florida Department of Transportation.
 Traffic Safety Team members work together to develop solutions.
 We commend our partners for their active participation and on-going commitment to traffic safety in our 18 county district.
 We invite you to be a part of the solution.
 Help us promote safety on our roadways and move toward zero fatalities.

 FAQ #2: What is a Community Traffic Safety Team?